mikependon/RepoDB.NET/pages/classes/datareader.md

 }
 ```

-> This class is the reason why the RepoDb is the fastest .NET ORM in the world when it comes to data extraction.
+> This class is the reason why the RepoDB is the fastest .NET ORM in the world when it comes to data extraction.